destructo570/portfolio-website/README.md

 ## Portfolio Website

 My portfolio website showcasing some of the projects I have worked on and information about me.\
-I am going to work on it and deploy it but until then you can see a live preview by going to the link.
+It's still WIP and I am going to continue working on it, but if you want to see a live preview you can click the link below.

 #### [Live Preview](https://portfolio-website-pi-seven.vercel.app/)